On August 27th 2022, embark on an unforgettable trekking challenge in Pakistan and help Imran Khan Cancer Appeal save lives.

-For IKCA’s Pakistan Trekking Challenge experience is necessary!
-To qualify you must have done some mountain climbing previously or taken part in IKCA local treks.
+For IKCA’s Pakistan Challenge experience is necessary!
+To qualify you must have done some mountain trekking previously or taken part in IKCA local treks.
 This will be a 14 day trip, with 10 days spent trekking and 2 days dedicated to visiting Shaukat Khanum Hospital in Lahore.
 Participants are advised to train in advance.

 Very Limited Places!
 Act now | Tel: 01274 424 444 | Email: [email protected]